hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/5-add-content.md

 author: "Harold Miesen"
 ---

-## Adding content to your site with Hugo using Markdown and HTML
+## (Part 4) Adding content to your site with Hugo using Markdown and HTML

 Hugo uses [Markdown](https://www.markdownguide.org/) to write content.
 Markdown is a lightweight markup language used to format plain text.
 It's simple to learn and allows you to add formatting